 What is an assessment?

-Assessment(s) come in all shapes and sizes and can be far-reaching involving an entire community or very specific.
+Assessment(s) come in all shapes and sizes and can be far-reaching involving an entire community or very specific with a narrow focus.

 By and large, assessments are the evaluation and analysis of data to assess any past, current, or future impact on the public’s health.